What is a Keyword Funnel?

 Is bottom-of-the-funnel the only important stage?

-By continuously increasing the number of prospects at each stage of the funnel, businesses can move closer and closer to conversion, which ultimately supports the company's bottom line.
+By continuously increasing the number of prospects at each stage, businesses can move closer to conversion.

 Conduct keyword research